jvincze84/jvincze84.github.io/docs/Get_Started_With_Portainer.md

 ## Final Thoughts

-I think Portainer can be a very helful tool for everyone who whats to work with containers, but for managing Kubernetes cluster I think there are bertter softwares.
+I think Portainer can be a very helpful tool for everyone who whats to work with containers, but for managing Kubernetes cluster I think there are bertter software.
 I always like to see the Kubernetes objects ("Kinds") as they are.
 I like Kubernetes Dashboard much more than Portainer for managing my cluster, but everybody has different taste.
 I advise to try [Kubernetes Dashboard](https://github.com/kubernetes/dashboard), [Rancher](https://rancher.com/products/rancher/), Portainer, [K8Sdash](https://github.com/hashmapinc/k8dash) and so on, and choose what you really liked.

 But, if you just now getting familiar to Containers I think Portainer can help you to understand how Networks/Volumes/Stack/Swarms/Images/etc work.
 Most people like to see things on a graphical interface not just the CLI, this is where the Portainer is great.
 But I think CLIs (kubectl, oc, docker-compose, docker) are the most powerfull tools, if you are willing to learn them.
 All the outputs can be piped to grep, sed, jq, etc, and you can write scripts to automate your daily work or process the outputs.